Fundamental analysis of stocks is to value investors as water is to fish.

 What is this company really worth?

 Intrinsic value, or actual worth of a firm, is the Holy Grail to value investors.
 Value investors are always looking for stocks that are trading at a discount to intrinsic value.
 The driving belief here is that the stock price given by the market does not always accurately reflect the true value of a stock.
 Because of informational lags, or irrational exuberance on the part of speculative investors, a company’s stock price can become detached from its true value.
+Stock analysis based on the fundamentals of the company aims to find the variance between the value and the price.

 There are numerous ways to go about calculating intrinsic value –each method attempting to put a price tag on a specific business.